 4. Better Content Results in Higher Conversion Rates

-Here’s the thing: SEO isn’t just about traffic.
-It’s about keeping people engaged once they land on your site.
+Here’s the thing: SEO isn’t just about generating organic traffic; it’s about keeping people engaged once they land on your site.

-SEO helps you understand what your customers care about: events, trends, local happenings, and questions.
+SEO must consider what your customers care about, including events, trends, local happenings, and frequently asked questions.
 You can then create engaging content by:

 • Publishing new pages and optimizing existing ones